Anthony Gomez III

 INSTRUCTOR OF RECORD (Stony Brook University)

-2022 Intermediate Writing Workshop, Spring.
+2022 Intermediate Writing Workshop, Program in Writing and Rhetoric, Spring.

-2021 Intermediate Writing Workshop, Fall.
+2021 Intermediate Writing Workshop, Program in Writing and Rhetoric, Fall.

 TEACHING ASSISTANT (Stony Brook University)